hypertrace/hypertrace-collector/exporter/kafkaexporter/README.md

 # Kafka Exporter

+**IMPORTANT:** This component is copied from https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.39.0/exporter/kafkaexporter and addapted to accept compression settings.

 Kafka exporter exports traces to Kafka.
 This exporter uses a synchronous producer that blocks and does not batch messages, therefore it should be used with batch and queued retry processors for higher throughput and resiliency.
 Message payload encoding is configurable.